Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 sudo ln -s `pwd`/.local/bin/uwsgi /usr/bin/uwsgi
 ```

-## The application
+## Run the application locally

-For example, if you want to deploy the following application:
+If you want to deploy the following application:
 ```
 from taipy import Gui

 Gui(page="# Getting started with *Taipy*").run()
 ```

-You should put this code in a file named _app.py_ and then create a _requirements.txt_ file with the
+This would be placed in a file called _app.py_.<br>
-following content:
+You need to create a requirements.txt file that contains:
 ```
 taipy
 ```

-On your local machine you should start the application by doing:
+On your local machine, start the application by doing:
 ```
 pip install -r requirements.txt python app.py